cosbi-research/VisualSHIELD/README.md

 VisualSHIELD is a shiny app module.
 A shiny app module is a self-contained UI with it's own logic that can be easily integrated in any other custom shiny app.

 The VisualSHIELD module allows to seamlessly analyze multiple remote datasets in parallel hosted on  [Opal](https://www.obiba.org/pages/products/opal/) and optionally provides also a facility to load [dbNP](https://dashin.eu/interventionstudies/) data into Opal.
+The [Dash-in interactive federated analysis system](https://dashin.cosbi.eu/) is a unifying visual federated analytical framework of observational and intervetional studies created at COSBI using VisualSHILED.
 The analysis is performed through the privacy-aware [DataSHIELD](https://www.datashield.ac.uk/) analysis package, and allows to easily perform:
 * histograms
 * contour plots